Find out more about our complete spectra of analysis services to different food.

 Microscopic examinations, sugar analyses and the determination of various marker substances are the first indications of the authenticity of a honey.
 In addition, modern instrumental analysis such as isotope mass spectrometry (IRMS), NMR or high-resolution mass spectrometry (HRMS) provides possibilities for detecting adulterants and is an indispensable part of honey analysis today.

-Find detailed information about our analysis options for your honey
+Detailed information about our analysis options for your honey